simul/simul.github.io/ref/simul/clouds/Environment.md

 | Include: | Clouds/BaseCloudRenderer.h |

 The main class that manages environment data.
-Usually, you will create a single instance of Environment, which will persist while your
-         3D game or simulation world is active.
+Usually, you will create a single instance of Environment, which will persist while your<br>         3D game or simulation world is active.<br>

 Functions